Authenticate to Microsoft Apps on iOS Devices

 Visit Devices > iOS/iPadOS > Configuration Profiles.
 Create a new Profile of type “Templates” and then select Device features.
 Enter a profile name such as “Shared Mode SSO Extension”.

 On the next screen, scroll down to Single sign-on app extension.
-Select an SSO app extension type of Microsoft Azure AD and enable shared device mode.
-You do not need to fill in any other setting on this page.
+Select an SSO app extension type of Microsoft Entra ID and enable shared device mode.

 Assign this profile to your group of shared devices (the filter described above can help here).